A Brilliant Take on How to Decorate with Throw Pillows

 Get Creative When Decorating with Throw Pillows!

-It does take a little practice and a lot of observing of other’s designs, but before you know it you’re throw pillow set ups will be brilliant!
-We've spent lots of hours working on our rattan furniture sets with throw pillows and sometimes less is better while other times more is better!
+It does take a little practice and a lot of observing of other’s designs, but before you know it your throw pillow set ups will be brilliant!
+We've spent lots of hours working on our rattan furniture sets with throw pillows and sometimes less is better than more, while other times more the better!
 Don’t worry so much on technique, just use these ideas as advice and trust your inner creative side.
 Throw pillow set ups truly display a person's character so let your instincts lead your design, and most importantly have fun!
 You can also swap pillows with a friend or get a new cover for your cushion.
 They are just pillows after all. :)